Xilinx/Vitis-Tutorials/docs/convolution-tutorial/README.md

 * Dataflow and streams
 * Optimization of Loops

-This tutorial follows the *Vitis Application Methodology* about how to migrate a CPU-based application to an optimized FPGA-accelerated design.
+This tutorial follows the [Methodology for Accelerating Applications with the Vitis Unified Software Platform](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/Chunk1068711200.html#wgb1568690490380) about how to migrate a CPU-based application to an optimized FPGA-accelerated design.
 For a deeper understanding, you should review that material as you are working through this tutorial.

 # Before You Begin